 Because of the 21-hydroxylase deficiency, cortisol is not produced at all or only in a very small amount.
 Since there is no negative feedback in the superior hormone control centers, this results in an increased release of adrenocorticotropic hormone (ACTH) from the hypophysis.
 This hormone stimulates the adrenal cortex to the point where it becomes hyperplastic (congenital adrenal hyperplasia, CAH).

 This results in an increased production of androgens and an accumulation of intermediate products, which can again be utilized in further androgen synthesis.

 In the following, the effects of the disease on the female patient will be described.

 Patients have karyotype 46, XX and normally developed female inner genitals.
-However, there is masculinization (virilization) of the outer genitals, which can be manifested to varying degrees depending on time and severity of the excess androgen production.
-The manifestations reach from sole hypertrophy of the clitoris to fusion of the labioscrotal folds and the development of a male urethra.
+However, there is masculinization (virilization) of the outer genitals, which can be manifested to varying degrees depending on the time and severity of the excess androgen production.
+The manifestations reach from sole hypertrophy of the clitoris to fusion of the labioscrotal folds and the development of male urethra.